Gricha1/llm_tests/README.md

 ## Overview

-This is an verl-based implementation of [AEnt](https://www.arxiv.org/pdf/2509.03493), a clamped entropy regularization method for LLM-RL algorithms.
+This is an implementation of AEnt, the method introduced in the paper [On Entropy Control in LLM-RL Algorithms](https://www.arxiv.org/pdf/2509.03493).

 Entropy regularization has been a successful method for robotic and games RL, while it offers weak gains for LLM RL.
 It is argued in the [paper](https://www.arxiv.org/pdf/2509.03493) that entropy regularization suffers from LLM tasks' sparse optimality and the immense response set.